eclipse-iceoryx/iceoryx2/config/README.md

   connections.
 * `global.service.creation-timeout.secs` - [int]: Maximum time for service setup
   in seconds.
 Uncreated services after this are marked as stalled.
+  Attention: Both 'secs' and 'nanos' must be set together; leaving one unset will cause the configuration to be invalid.
 * `global.service.creation-timeout.nanos` - [int]: Additional nanoseconds for
   service setup timeout.Maximum time for service setup.